Rybec/pyRTOS/README.md

 <ul>

 By itself, this blocks the current task for the specified amount of time.
-This does not guarantee that the task will begin execution as soon as the time has elasped, but it does guarantee that it will not resume until that time has passed.
+This does not guarantee that the task will begin execution as soon as the time has elapsed, but it does guarantee that it will not resume until that time has passed.
 If this task is higher priority than the running task and all other ready tasks, then this task will resume as soon as control is passed back to the scheduler and the OS has completed its maintenance.

 </ul><ul>